Come Follow Me: D&C 93

 This chapter builds upon some of the teachings in D&C 88 regarding the Light of Christ.
 The link to my lesson on that section is below.

-"Verily, thus saith the Lord: It shall come to pass that every soul who forsaketh his sins and cometh unto me, and calleth on my name, and obeyeth my voice, and keepeth my commandments, shall see my face and know that I am;" (vs 1)
+"Verily, thus saith the Lord: It shall come to pass that every soul who his and cometh unto me, and on my name, and my voice, and keepeth my commandments, shall my and that I am;" (vs 1)

 This can be read both literally and figuratively.
 As we seek to become righteous, we begin to see the face of Christ in all things and people around us.
 In John 14, Philip asked to see the face of the Father.
 Christ responded by telling him that whoso has seen Christ, has seen the Father.
 So it is figuratively in this instance.
 As we become holy, we see God's creations and works, and see Him in the beautiful things he has created: a newborn baby, a majestic waterfall, a serene sunset, a grief stricken widow, the poor and afflicted.
 The Spirit leads us to think, feel, empathize, and love even as Christ does, helping us to see His countenance in the faces of God's children, because we will have his countenance in our own image (Alma 5).